Don't waste time and effort on ISO Internal Audits!

 Too often Audit Programme Managers scan Audit Reports to promptly initiate corrective actions where required and fail to get the other benefit that Audit Reports may provide.

-If your Internal Auditors have been instructed to note good/best practice when and where found as part of their auditing activity, you then have the efficient way to identify best practice, and a rapid way to spread it throughout the organization.
+If your Internal Auditors have been instructed to note good/best practice when and where found as a routine part of their internal audit activity, you then have the efficient way to identify best practice, and a rapid way to spread it throughout the organization.

 Result: You should take every opportunity to promote good practice throughout your organization whether you operate on just a single site or are part of a multinational.